Learn More About the Defender Initiative

 The Defender Initiative Briefs and Reports

-The Defender Initiative has filed amicus curiae briefs in a variety of trial and appellate courts.
+The Defender Initiative has participated in reports about public defense systems and filed amicus curiae briefs in a variety of trial and appellate courts.

 The Sixth Amendment Center and The Defender Initiative

 The Defender Initiative worked with the Sixth Amendment Center to prepare a report on public defense in Utah.